Skip to main content

 • macOS

-6. Click , and then click in the upper right corner of the page again.
+6. Click Completed and back to List, and then click Create Gateway in the top right of the page again.

-7. In , select the operating system of Host B.
+7. In Environment, select the operating system of Host B.

 tip

-At this point, the gateway process will automatically open a port on Host A for Host B's access.
-When the page prompts "xxx has enabled proxy function, port xxx", it means that the proxy gateway has been successfully opened.
+NineData opens a proxy port on Host A for Host B. When the page shows xxx has enabled proxy function, port xxx, the proxy gateway is ready.

-10. Wait for the connection diagram on the right side of the page to change from to .
+10. Wait until the connection diagram on the right changes from Waiting for the local gateway to launch... to The local gateway is connected successfully.